-The museum is nearby the bridge that leads to Machu Picchu.
+The museum is near the bridge that leads to Machu Picchu.
 You can walk there in 20 minutes from Aguas Calientes.
-If you have already seen this amazing Machu Picchu ruins site before then ask one of those waiting buses for directions.
+If you have already seen this amazing Machu Picchu ruins site before then ask one of those waiting for buses for directions.
 Leave yourself at the arrival point “Museo de la Coca.”
 A fee does apply (7 USD).

 The Butterfly Station is a must-see for any visitor to the area.
 Located just outside of Aguascalientes, it’s easy enough to access and only takes about 10 minutes away from Aguas Calientes town on foot!
 You’ll learn many interesting facts about local butterflies while taking pictures with them.
-There’s also an entrance fee that varies depending upon the time spent there (10 soles) price variate in the group.
+There’s also an entrance fee that varies depending upon the time spent there (10 soles) prices variate in the group.

 You can also visit another mountain called Putusi.
 This hike takes about 3 hours and provides stunning views of Machu Picchu from its peak.
 Though it’s an extra fee for guides so we recommend going with one if possible!

 Hiking and exploring the world has never been so much fun!
 If you are looking for an adventure that will take your breath away, then head out on a hike.
-You can explore this beautiful place called Mandor waterfalls which is only 1 hour from Aguas Calientes Town.
-Not bad if we’re talking about 3 hours’ worth of walking round trip (or more)!
+You can explore this beautiful place called Mandor Waterfalls which is only 1 hour from Aguas Calientes Town.
+Not bad if we’re talking about 3 hours worth of walking round trip (or more)!